Modeling Heterogeneous Peer Assortment Effects using Finite Mixture Exponential Random Graph Models: Sender/Receiver Finite Mixture ERGMs

 \subsection{Maximization Step}

-With the latent class labels assigned, the conditional likelihood is:
+With the latent class labels assigned, the conditional likelihood is

-where $z_{iq}$ is a binary indicator of node $i$s membership in latent class $q$.
-This likelihood is the same as the likelihood for a binary logistic regression, and as such can be maximized in $\theta$ using standard ML estimation, specifically iteratively weighted least squares.
+where $z_{iq}$ is a binary indicator of node $i$'s membership in latent class $q$.
+Note here that component of the likelihood involving $\boldsymbol{\pi}$ is separate from the component involving $\boldsymbol{\theta}$.
+With $\mathbf{Z}$ given, the maximum likelihood estimate of $\boldsymbol{\pi}$ is simply the proportion nodes in each class.
+The remaining component of the likelihood is the same as the likelihood for a binary logistic regression, and as such can be maximized in $\boldsymbol{\theta}$ using standard estimation methods for logistic regression \citep{Nelder1972}.